-Return of Title IV Funds
+Return of Title IV Calculation

-Cogswell College will perform a pro-rata refund calculation up through the 60% point in each period of enrollment unless the student has cancelled his or her enrollment or withdrawn and received a full refund under the provisions previously stated.
-Under a pro-rata refund calculation, Cogswell College is entitled to retain only the percentage of institutional charges proportional to the period of enrollment completed by the student.
-The period of enrollment completed by the student is calculated by dividing the total number of days in the period of enrollment by the number of days completed in that period as of the last documented date of attendance.
-Scheduled breaks of five or more consecutive calendar days are excluded from return calculation.
+When a Title IV recipient withdraws, Cogswell College will perform a pro-rata return to lender calculation up to the 60% completion point in each term.
+If the student withdraws after the 60% point, Cogswell will retain all Title IV funds and apply it as payment on the students account.

+Under a pro-rata return to lender calculation, Cogswell College is entitled to retain only the percentage of Title IV funding proportional to the percentage of the term completed by the student.
+The portion of the term completed by the student is calculated by dividing the number of calendar days completed by the student in the term (as of the last date of attendance) by the total number of calendar days in the term.
+This percentage multiplied by the students TIV funding for the term will be the amount retained by the college and applied to the student's account as payment.
+The remainder will be returned to the lender.

-Refunds
+Scheduled breaks of five or more consecutive calendar days are excluded from the return calculation.

+Return of Title IV Program Hierarchy

 Any amount due back to Title IV funds, state grants, and/or the student will be refunded within 45 days of the date of cancellation or withdrawal.
-Cogswell College must return Title IV funds to the program from which the student received aid during the enrollment period, in the following order, up to the net amount disbursed from each source:
+Cogswell College must return Title IV funds to the program from which the student received aid during the term, in the following order, up to the net amount disbursed from each source:

 - 1. Unsubsidized Direct Stafford Loans (other than PLUS loans) - 2.
 Subsidized Direct Stafford Loans - 3.
 Direct PLUS Loans - 4.
 Federal Pell Grants for which a return of funds is required - 5.
 Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required - 6.
-Other Federal programs governed under Title IV regulations
+Other Federal programs governed under Title IV regulations notice.
+It is at the discretion of the College to allow a Post-Withdrawal Disbursement for a student who fails to respond to the school within the 15-day period.
+Once the student accepts the Post-Withdrawal Disbursement, the College has 90 days from the withdrawal date to disburse those funds to the student's account.